Bayesian Signal Component Decomposition via Diffusion-within-Gibbs Sampling

+\paragraph*{Model-based component priors} Model-based prior information can enter the diffusion framework through two routes.
+The first route is simulation-based: when a sufficiently realistic prior model is available, one may generate a large collection of synthetic component samples from this model and train \(D^{(k)}_\theta\) using the empirical denoising loss in \eqref{eq:empirical-SE}.
+In this route, model-based knowledge enters the diffusion model indirectly through the synthetic training distribution.

-\paragraph*{2) Model-only scenarios} Sometimes it may be impossible to obtain isolated observations of individual components (e.g., clutter suppression in ultrasound imaging \cite{solomon_deep_2020}).
-In this case, a straightforward solution is to train \(D^{(k)}_\theta\) on synthetic data generated from a sufficiently accurate prior model.
-However, this requires a strong and realistic model for \(\sv_k\).
-When only relatively simple model knowledge is available, a more practical alternative is to use a hand-crafted denoiser, e.g., the MAP estimator
+In the second route, the model knowledge is used directly in computing the denoising operator.
+When only relatively simple model knowledge is available, rather than learning \(D^{(k)}_\theta\) from potentially misspecified synthetic data, a more practical alternative is to use a hand-crafted yet computationally efficient approximate denoiser, e.g., the MAP estimator

-in place of the parameterized denoiser \(D^{(k)}_\theta(\zv;\eta)\).
-Although this introduces approximation error relative to the true MMSE denoiser, for simple priors \(f_k\) (e.g., smoothness-promoting priors) the MAP estimator may admit a closed-form expression or a very efficient solver, allowing us to substitute a cheap analytic denoiser for the denoising network and thereby substantially reduce computational cost.
+in place of the parameterized denoiser \(D^{(k)}_\theta(\zv;\eta)\) at all noise levels required by the diffusion model.
+Although this MAP-based approximation is not equivalent to the true MMSE denoiser and introduces additional approximation error, for simple priors \(f_k\) (e.g., smoothness-promoting priors) the MAP estimator may admit a closed-form expression or a very efficient solver, allowing us to substitute a cheap model-based denoiser for the denoising network and thereby reduce both training and inference costs.

-As illustrated in Section~\ref{subsec:heartbeat-extraction} for the task of extracting heartbeat signals from motion-induced interference, when assisted with proper model-based priors, the techniques above enable us to dramatically reduce the amount of training data and computational time, with only minor loss in decomposition performance.
+The second, direct route is validated in Section~\ref{subsec:heartbeat-extraction} for the task of extracting heartbeat signals from motion-induced interference.
+The results demonstrate that, when assisted with appropriate model-based priors, the hybrid prior modeling strategy can effectively reduce the dependence on training data and improve computational efficiency.

-After training diffusion models for sampling $p_{\sv_k}$, we entirely replace the prior information specified in Assumption~\ref{assump:prior} with diffusion-model-based priors, which will then be used to solve the subsequent posterior sampling problem (Problem~\ref{prob:post_samp}).
+After obtaining diffusion models for sampling $p_{\sv_k}$, we entirely replace the prior information specified in Assumption~\ref{assump:prior} with diffusion-model-based priors, which will then be used to solve the subsequent posterior sampling problem (Problem~\ref{prob:post_samp}).
 To facilitate the derivation of the proposed posterior sampling algorithm in the next section, we introduce an idealized assumption of perfect diffusion models, meaning that the reverse diffusion processes are simulated exactly.
 This assumption allows us to isolate the algorithmic structure from errors due to imperfect score estimation and numerical integration.

 \begin{assumption}[Perfect diffusion models] For any $1\leq k\leq K$, consider the following reverse-time SDE $\paren{ \bar{\xv}_{k,t} }_{t=0}^T$ for sampling $p_{\sv_k}$: